-PFS hosts Second Saturday song circles where all are invited.
-They hosted by a different household each month, and are a fun space where folks like you can come, meet people, play, sing, or just listen.
-They usually start with a pot luck dinner, and then we go around the circle twice, with everyone getting to lead a song.
-Some people stay for a third rotation, and a fourth, and...
+For more than a decade, PFS has hosted second Saturday song circles, where all were invited.
+They were hosted by a different household each month, and were a fun space where folks like you could come, meet people, play, sing, or just listen.
+They usually started with a pot luck dinner, and then we'd go around the circle twice, with everyone getting to lead a song.
+Some people stayed for a third rotation, and a fourth, and...

 Upcoming PFS Song Circles

 We open up the circle at 6:00 PM Pacific time, start singing at 6:30, and we’ll keep it open until the last person leaves.
 Feel free to come in anytime, and stay as long as you like.
 We run it kind of like a physical song circle.
 Everyone who wants to can sing once, and then we’ll do another round, and just keep going as long as you like.
 We’ll provide some curation, but you won’t need a lot.
 Of course, it is totally fine to just listen.

 Feel free to spread the word to people who would like to be there.
 This is not just for PFS folks at all, and nor only for people in the Pacific North West.
 While most of the participants are from the Pacific Northwest, we are honored to have musicians come from other states and other countries.

 Oh!
 Check up the video above with excerpts from one song circle.

 For everyone connecting by internet, all you need is this link: https://us02web.zoom.us/j/87176553766

 Click on it, say yes to everything, and you will end up in the right place.

 If you are connecting with a phone over wi-fi, use wi-fi to connect.
 Read no further.

 However, if you are connecting by dial-in phone, which may use up a lot of your monthly bandwidth allowance, you will need the following.